juliankern/pixelrail/README.md

 # pixelrail

-Node.js application to control Neopixel strips with an arduino
+Node.js application to control Neopixel strips conenected to an arduino with HomeKit

 Nodejs => Arduino => Neopixel